liviux/k8s-cluster-oci-rpi4/README.md

 You will need to add some new values to the notes file:
 - From inside OCI, on top right corner, click on **Developer Tools > Cloud Shell** and there write `oci iam availability-domain list`.
 Save the name, not id (if more than 1, pick one).
 This is your _availability_domain_ variable;
 - Again from this console type `oci compute image list --compartment-id <YOUR-COMPARTMENT> --operating-system "Canonical Ubuntu" --operating-system-version "22.04 Minimal aarch64" --shape "VM.Standard.A1.Flex"`, to find the OS Image ID.
 Probably the first result has the latest build, in my case was _Canonical-Ubuntu-22.04-Minimal-aarch64-2022.11.05-0_.
 From here save the id.
 This is your _os_image_id_ variable;
 - Now just google "_my ip_" and you will find your Public IP.
 Save it in CIDR format, ex. _111.222.111.99/32_.
 This is your _my_public_ip_cidr_ variable.
 I use a cheap VPS just to have a static IP.
 If you don't have a static IPv4 from your ISP, i don't know a quick solution for you, maybe someone can comment one.
 You can setup DDNS, but that can't be used in Security List afaik.
-Only solution every time your IP changes, go to **VCN >  Security List** and modify the **Ingress rule** with the new IP;
+Only solution every time your IP changes, go to **VCN >  Security List** and modify the **Ingress rule** with the new IP (or set te Ingress to 0.0.0.0/0 and al trafiic will be permited, but bye bye security);
 - Your _public_key_path_ is your public SSH keys.
 If you don't have any, quickly generate them with `ssh-keygen`.
 You should have one now in _~/.ssh/key.pub_ (I copied the private key, using `scp` to the VPS, so I can connect to OCI from local machine and from VPS);
 - Last is your email address that will be used to install a certification manager.
 That will be your _certmanager_email_address_ variable.
 I didn't setup one, as this is just a personal project for testing.

 After you've cloned the repo, go to oci/terraform.tfvars and edit all values with the ones from your notes file.
-This build uses the great terraform configuration files from this repo of [garutilorenzo](https://github.com/garutilorenzo/k3s-oci-cluster) (using version 2.2; if you have errors running all of this, you should check what changed in this repo since v2.2, or 01.02.23).
+This build uses the great terraform configuration files from this repo of [garutilorenzo](https://github.com/garutilorenzo/k3s-oci-cluster) (if you have errors running all of this, you should check what changed in this repo since 01.02.23).
 You can read [here](https://github.com/garutilorenzo/k3s-oci-cluster#pre-flight-checklist) if you want to customize your configuration and edit the _main.tf_ file.
 Compared to garutilorenzo's repo, this tutorial has 1 server node + 3 worker nodes, default ingress controller set as Traefik, and it's not build by default with Longhorn and ArgoCD (they will be installed later alongside other apps).
 _*note_ - I've got some problems with clock of WSL2 not being synced to Windows clock.
 And provisioning didn't worked so if you receive clock errors too, verify your time with `date`command, if out of sync just run `sudo hwclock -s` or `sudo ntpdate time.windows.com`.
 Now just run `terraform plan` and then `terraform apply`.
 If everything was ok you should have your resources created.